Vonng/pigsty/docs/PGSQL-MIGRATION.md

 ## Generate Migration Plan

-The playbook does not migration src to dst, but it will generate everything your need to do so.
+The playbook does not migrate src to dst, but it will generate everything your need to do so.

-After exectuion, you will find migration context dir under `~/migration/pg-meta.meta`  by default
+After the execution, you will find migration context dir under `~/migration/pg-meta.meta`  by default

-Following the `README.md` and execute these scripts one by one, you will do the trick!
+Following the `README.md` and executing these scripts one by one, you will do the trick!

 ```bash